LorenEarl/SledgeDistillery/README.md

         combo2.grid(row=10)

         l5 = Label(master, text="*According to Texas State Law, Sledge Distillery can only sell (1500ml) of liquour to each customer in any 30-day period.
-Receive your verification here for your purchase*",wraplength=500, font=("Helvetica",8,'bold'),bg='orange').grid(row=11)

-        space4 = Label(master, text=" ",bg='orange').grid(row=12)
+Receive your verification here for your purchase*",wraplength=500, font=("Helvetica",8,'bold'),bg='orange').grid(row=11) space4 = Label(master, text=" ",bg='orange').grid(row=12)
         verifyButton = Button(master, text="Verify",command=Verify).grid(row=13,sticky=NE)

 def Verify():
-    #Run the verification, if the ID passes, set the text values (like result Title) to the values that would create the appropriate window.
+    #Run the verification, if the ID passes, set the text values (like result Title) to the values that would create the appropriate window (these variables are identified below).
 If it fails, vice versa.
     #All logic and connection should take place in this function, it is the command of the verify button.